iamgini/azure-cookbook/az-300-azure-architecture-technologies-certification-exam.md

 ### 4.21 Configure VM for Availability
 Availability Set Vs Availability Zone - #TBD

+#### Availability Zone
+Not available on all regions.

 #### Availability Set
 Grouping one or more VMs in Availability Set to ensure atleast one is available during maintenance or unplanned outage.

 #### Fault Domain
 Distribute VM to different physical compute resources.
+* Configure Scale Set
+..* Choose Disk Image (OS Flavour)
+..* Choose Resource Group
+..* Choose Location
+..* Choose Availability Zones to be used (add one or more) ..* Configure instance count
+..* Configure instance type (or size)
+..* Configure minimum and maxium
+..* Conficure CPU threshold % for max and minimum to trigger auto scaling ..* Configure Type of Traffic (Application Gateway or Load Balancer) ..* Choose Virtual Network
+..* Choose Public IP needed or not (No need usually)

 #### Update Domains - #TBD

+### 4.22 Monitoring VM
+#### Diagnostics Settings
+* Enable Diagnostics Settings for the VM
+* We can enable log analytics
+* Explore Metrics, also can Pin the same to dashboard

+### 4.23 Virtual Machine Scale Set
+These are scalable virtual machines.